rodrigobastosv/loading_overlay/README.md

 # Basic Usage

-The most simple usage is just wrap the widget that you want an overlay on LoadingOverlay with the useDefaultLoading set to true.
+The most simple usage is just wrap the widget that you want an overlay on LoaderOverlay with the useDefaultLoader set to true.

 ```dart
 class MyApp extends StatelessWidget {